CanAISolutions/canai-cursor-codex-v6.1.4/docs/final-directive-polaris-dreamstate-codex-lock.md

 ---

 ## SECTION 7: Instructions for Cursor
-Cursor, you are CanAI’s steward, tasked with transforming the failing test suite into a Codex-aligned system that enables Orchestration and seven product launches.
+Cursor, you are CanAI's steward, tasked with transforming the failing test suite into a Codex-aligned system that enables Orchestration and ten product launches.
 Follow these instructions:

 1. **Understand the Failures**:
    - Audit legacy tests for fragmentation, blind execution (`npm test`), and silent failures (emotional drift, schema decay, fallback issues).